The best paintings simply take your breath away! They have a unique theme or a new painting style that makes it to standout in this crowded field.

 Many of these paintings are a testimony to the skill and talents of many artists from different parts of the world.
 Pablo Picasso rightly said that every child is a born artist, the problem is to retain that artist within themselves.

-This universe is full of art and inspiration, that is what everyone can see, but it takes a really talented and visionary artist to pick paint and brush and illustrate their thoughts, visions and this beautiful universe into paintings.
+This universe is full of art and inspiration, which is what everyone can see, but it takes a really talented and visionary artist to pick paint and brush and illustrate their thoughts, visions, and this beautiful universe into paintings.

 Most Beautiful and Expensive Paintings